passthejoe/blogPoster/README.md

 To run the script, you need the Ruby programming language and a few Gems.

+**Which version of Ruby?** As of March 30, 2019, blogPoster will not run with Ruby 2.6 because the `Twitter` gem will not install on it.
+I have tested blogPoster with Ruby 2.5, and the two needed gems -- `nokogiri` and `twitter` -- do install, and the script runs fine.
+While `nokogiri` only has one dependency, the `Twitter` gem has many, one of which is keeping it from installing in Ruby 2.6 at this time.

 I have tested the script *extensively* on Linux and Windows systems, and works pretty much the same on both.
 I imagine that results would be the same on Mac OS.

 The biggest variable is your choice of text editor, which the script uses to edit posts.
 I used the writing and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
 But the script works very well with other editors.
 It is *very* compatible with `Notepad` in Windows, though not as compatible with Notepad++ as I'd like it to be.
 I haven't tried a lot of other editors with Linux, but that is something I will do in the future, and I will report the results in this file.
+I use `vim` in both Windows and Linux, which makes things simple for me.
+But I understand if you want to use something else.

 You really don't have to use a text editor with the script.
 You can do everything in the console (i.e. at the command line), though bringing in a text editor makes it much easier to craft your posts.